Robert-Hughes/rjrssync/README.md

 ==================

-Symlinks could be present as ancestors in the path(s) being synced (`a/b/symlink/c`), the path being synced itself (`a/b/symlink`), or as one of the items inside a folder being synced.
+Symlinks could be present as ancestors in the path(s) being synced (`a/b/symlink/c`), the path being synced itself (`a/b/symlink`, one or both sides), or as one of the items inside a folder being synced.

 Symlinks can point to either a file, a folder, nothing (broken), or another symlink, which itself could point to any of those.